SierpinskiBrot/csGrapher/README.md

 The buttons on the right are to edit the axes of the graph.
 You can choose whether to have the date or the solve # on the x axis, and can change the scale of either axis from linear to logarithmic.
 Note that using logarithmic on the x-axis will only works with solve #, not date

-On the right there is also 'Log-Log Analysis Mode'.
-This displays the log-log regression of the solve data and forecasts it into the future.
-Using the offset input underneath, it can also forecast into the past
+On the right there is also 'Power Law Analysis Mode'.
+This displays the power law regression of the solve data and forecasts it into the future.

 ## Histogram tab